-Write the scripture on the board.
-All say the scripture.
+Write the scripture on a white board.
+Everyone says the scripture.

 Have a child erase one or two words and just draw a line where the word had been:

 “For God so ________ the world that he gave His only

 All say the scripture again.
 Hopefully, they will remember what word belongs in the blank.
 Keep saying the scripture and erasing one word at a time until the whole scripture is memorized.

 I used to do this with kids when memorizing a song for a concert.
 It can be a lot of fun.